hCaptcha/hcaptcha-wordpress-plugin/readme.txt

 = 4.21.0 =
 * Added AI-ready security actions via the WordPress Abilities API, enabling automated threat inspection and response.
 * Added compatibility with the latest version of the Ninja Forms plugin.
-* Fixed FluentForms integrations after the latest FluentForms update.
+* Fixed Fluent Forms integrations after the latest Fluent Forms update.
-* Fixed the inability to send FluentForms Conversational Form.
+* Fixed the inability to send Fluent Forms Conversational Form.
 * Fixed the racing condition which sometimes led to double rendering of the hCaptcha widget on any forms.
 * Fixed double rendering of the hCaptcha widget on the Elementor Form.
 * Fixed an error activating a free plugin when its premium version is not available.